Vaigai River: Tributaries

-The main tributaries of the river Vaigai are, the river Suruliyaru, the river Mullaiyaaru, the river Varaganadi, the river Manjalaru, river kottagudi and river Kridhumaal, Upparu river.
+The main tributaries of the Vaigai are Siruliar, Theniar, Varaha Nadi, and Manjalar.
 Vaigai Dam is the major dam in this river which is present in Theni district.

 Vaigai gets major feed from the Periyar Dam in Kumili, Kerala.
 Water from the Periyar River in Kerala is diverted into the Vaigai River in Tamil Nadu via a tunnel through the Western Ghats.
 In summers, the Vaigai river ends up dry very often.
-The water never reaches Madurai, let alone flowing into places past Madurai.
+The water scarcely reaches Madurai.